-A pioneering company in Latin America which seeks a greater access to upper education by investing in human capital.
-The investment of the FIS has funded technical-professional education for 196 students at the base of the pyramid, for a period of 9 years.
+A pioneering B Corp in Latin America that seeks to expand and improve access to higher education by investing in human capital.
+FIS’ investment is financing the studies of 196 technical career students from the base of the socio-economic pyramid.